24 Hours in Oxford

-24 hours in Oxford.
-You might think it’s impossible but it’s not – we have the action-packed guide to prove it.
+24 hours in Oxford… You might think it’s impossible but it’s not.
+Here’s an action-packed guide to prove it.
 The ultimate Oxford day trip travel guide with things to do, see, eat and drink.

 Oxford has it all.
 A university that dates back to the 11th century, magnificent sandstone architecture and the kind of scenery that means you can’t help but snap and share on Instagram (#nofilter).

 If you are looking for a short break within easy reach of London, Oxford is perfect.
 Even if you aren’t, you should go anyway.

 It’s a tough city to cover in 24 hours – there are 38 Oxford University colleges and six permanent private halls in the university alone.
 They’re dotted all over the city, some closely grouped together, others further out than you ever thought possible (St Hugh’s, I’m looking at you).

 Read more: The Best Things to do in Oxford – 24 Oxford Attractions You Need to See

 Oxford isn’t all about the university either.
 It’s a city of over 159,000 people and, between them, they’ve conjured up a wealth of tasty restaurants, cool drinking holes and engaging sites to keep you occupied on your Oxford day trip.